 1. Introduction

-Abandoned sand quarries, gravel pits, etc. are often colonized by many groups of species, including some threatened and rare taxa in many regions (Tropek et al., 2010; Heneberg et al., 2013, 2016; Twerd et al., 2019a).
+Abandoned sand quarries, gravel pits, etc. are colonized by many groups of species, including some threatened and rare taxa in many regions (Tropek et al., 2010; Heneberg et al., 2013, 2016; Twerd et al., 2019a).
 Hence many publications provide evidence for the high conservation value of post-mining sites as habitats for many orders of arachnids (Tropek and Konvicka, 2008; Tropek et al., 2010) and insects (Brändle et al., 2000; Lenda et al., 2012; Lönnberg and Jonsell, 2012; Tichanek and Tropek, 2015; Harabiš, 2016; de Smedt and van de Poel, 2017), including bees and other aculeates (Krauss et al., 2009; Seitz et al., 2019; Twerd et al., 2019a, 2019b).
-Presenting them as places of high conservation value often shows that spontaneous ecological succession markedly affects species richness and abundance.
+It was pointed out that insect communities on post-minig sites present high conservation value, but will undergo a spontaneous ecological succession which affects species richness and abundance.
 However, often no attention is paid to the fact that changes in percentage contributions of individual insect species, caused by plant succession, can markedly influence their conservational value.

 Temporal variability of insect communities during succession is, along with their abundance and species diversity, an important criterion of ecosystem value.
 In general, species richness and diversity of insect communities is expected to increase with time, but responses of individual species are often highly specific.
 In contrast, the dynamics of trophic groups (e.g. herbivores, predators, and parasites) can show more predictive patterns (Siemann et al., 1999) and are of high importance from the standpoint of the whole ecosystem (Christensen, 1995).
-For example, in the case of pollinators, habitat age had no effect on species abundance and diversity in abandoned fields (Krauss et al., 2009), but it may not be so for other trophic groups, e.g. predators, which depend strongly on the structural complexity of the ecosystem.
+For example, in the case of pollinators, habitat age has no effect on species abundance and diversity in abandoned fields (Krauss et al., 2009), but it may not be so for other trophic groups, e.g. predators, which depend strongly on the structural complexity of the ecosystem.
 In general, the proportion of herbivores in the community may decrease in favour of increasingly diverse and abundant predators and parasites (Corbet, 1995; Siemann et al., 1999).